ronanh100/Rezigco-Landing/README.md

-# Rezigco Landing Page
+# Finsho Landing Page

-This is the landing page for Rezigco, an AI-powered real estate solutions company.
+This is the landing page for Finsho, an AI-powered real estate solutions company.

 ## Getting Started